DrewEaster/thespian/README.md

 * Add Akka cluster support for fully distributed aggregates - might take a while :-) But this could be of limited use without it
 * Support for services (what are these exactly?).
 How do aggregates access them.
 Subcut/DI?
 Services as actors?
 * Support with process managers (not sure what I really mean by this yet!).
 Actor that receives events and sends commands (and is persistent)...
+* Make DomainModel visible to all aggregates, process managers and services.
 * Scheduling support - linked with process managers, e.g. timing out a ticket reservation.
 Must support durable scheduling - i.e. scheduled jobs must survive restarts/crashes
 * Support for FSMs
 * Handling events from another bounded context - e.g. events not belonging to any aggregate root in current domain?
 Hmmm...something must "own" or know about certain commands and events, even a process manager.